MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 In this lab, you will learn how to:

 - Add a Xamarin UI Test project to a Xamarin Forms solution
-- Write cross-platform UI acceptance test scripts
+- Write cross-platform UI acceptance tests
-- Use the Xamarin Test Recorder to record scripts
+- Use the Xamarin Test Recorder to record test scripts
 - Integrate automated UI tests with Visual Studio Mobile Center

 <a name="Prerequisites"></a>